liangzheng816/OfficeDocs-SharePoint/migration/spmt-supported-webparts.md

 >    - *Allow users to run custom script on personal sites*
 >    - *Allow users to run customer script on self-service created sites*
 >
-> Leave these settings in place for the duration of your migration.
+> Leave these settings in place until your migration completes.
 >
 > Changes to this setting might take up to 24 hours to take effect.